Jul 21, 2010 - 3:38 AM

 The Swiss Half Fare Card is valid during 1 month.
 I'm not sure when you're leaving and when you're returning to Switzerland, but if more than one month has gone by, your Swiss Half Fare Card won't be valid anymore.
 If the trip from Geneva Airport to Locarno via Lauterbrunnen is the only one you'll be making in Switzerland before the film festival, the costs would be CHF 126.00 and this would mean that you're best off with regular train tickets, instead of a Swiss rail pass.
 Even if a trip from Locarno to Zurich Airport would be included (costs: CHF 61.00), the Swiss Half Fare Card wouldn't be cost effective.
 This would only be the case if you'd return to Switzerland within one month and make some further trips there (or if, as Wandermann supposed, you'd return to Geneva Airport).

-A little note on your luggage: you can store it in Lauterbrunnen, or hand it over at the Geneva railway station and pick it up at the Locarno railway station the same evening, using the Fast Baggage Service
+A little note on your luggage: you can store it in Lauterbrunnen, or hand it over at the Geneva railway station and pick it up at the Locarno railway station the same evening, using the Fast Baggage Service of the SBB.

 Good luck on your further preparations!